Getting used to the water. Getting Fit. Getting faster. Me and the water

-As part of our Strategic Plan 2017-21 a Participation Department was formed in Swim Ireland to focus on increasing the number of people taking part in the aquatics across Ireland and to 'Get Ireland Swimming'.
+As part of our Strategic Plan 2022-26.
+Swim Ireland is emphasising the focus on increasing the number of people taking part in the aquatics across Ireland and creating ‘An Island of Swimmers’.

-We have been successful in receiving funding from Sport Ireland through Dormant Accounts (Community) and Healthy Ireland (Schools) and have three staff dedicated to rolling out the programmes.
+We have been successful in receiving funding from Sport Ireland through Dormant Accounts (Community) and Healthy Ireland (Schools) and have staff dedicated to rolling out programmes.

 Disability Awareness - Irish Sign Language